starknet-edu/counter-workshop/README.md

 ### Goal

 Implement an interface for the contract which contains the `get_counter()` function.
-This function returns the value of the stored `counter` variable within the contract.
+This function should return the value of the stored `counter` variable within the contract.

 ### Requirements